 - Produce a safe system of work for using and maintaining the equipment and ensure users are aware of this

 - Check the machine is installed correctly

-Machinery maintenance and the operation of safeguards is vital.
+Machinery maintenance and the operation of safeguards are vital.
 To prevent access to dangerous parts you may need to adopt a combination of measures, including: